shirakaba/types-react-without-jsx-intrinsics/README.md

 ### Publishing the packages

-There's no magic tooling; this is a completely manual process.
+There's no magic monorepo tooling or anything; again, it's a completely manual process.
 We just change directory to that of the package of interest, then run `npm publish`.

 Of course you'll need permissions to publish the package; get in contact if interested!

+## Licensing

+I'm distributing these packages under the exact same MIT licence as they began with, which is included in each package.
+No need to attribute me (all I did was remove a few lines); let's keep this simple.

 ## Troubleshooting